beyondessential/tupaia/packages/ui-components/README.md

 ### `yarn storybook`

-Runs the storybook app and pulls components from the `src` directory.<br />
+Runs the storybook app and pulls stories from the `src` directory which have a .stories.js suffix.<br />
-Open [http://localhost:65352](http://localhost:65352/) to view it in the browser.

 The page will reload if you make edits.<br />